 Non-ionizing radiation does not have enough energy to harm the hereditary material in cells, but produces heat.

-Non-ionising radiation is radiation with an energy below 12.6 eV, and this radiation does not have enough energy to break down chemical bonds when it meets biological materials.
+Non-ionising radiation is radiation with an energy below 12.6 eV, and this radiation does not have enough energy to break chemical bonds in biological materials.

 Non-ionising radiation is divided into two main areas - optical radiation and electromagnetic fields.
 Optical radiation covers infrared radiation, visible light, blue light and ultraviolet radiation.
 Electromagnetic fields covers static fields up to radio frequency fields (radio waves), including radio transmitters, mobile phones, microwave ovens, computer screens and fields from power lines.